Border procedure (border and transit zones)

 OFPRA can only issue a negative opinion on admission to the territory for asylum purposes in case the application is inadmissible or manifestly unfounded.
 OFPRA is not competent to assess and apply the Dublin Regulation, which is the third ground for refusal of admission to the territory on asylum grounds.
 This competence lies entirely with the Ministry of Interior and such a refusal is issued where there is evidence that the applicant has family ties, documentation from another country or has applied for asylum in another country.[11]
 In case elements are submitted by the applicant during the interview with OFPRA that are relevant to the application of the Dublin Regulation, OFPRA issues its opinion to the Ministry of Interior without basing itself on the Dublin-related aspects.[12]

-The Ministry of Interior reported that the Dublin procedure had been applied in 11 cases in 2019, in two cases in 2019, and in one case in 2020 as of the end of September 2020.
-However, none of the persons where actually transferred to the responsible Member State.
-This is due to various reasons such as the suspension of the transfer decision by the administrative court; the person was released from detention by the liberty judge prior to the transfer; the applicable time limits for the transfer were not met; or cases where the person refused to embark.[10]
+The Ministry of Interior reported that the Dublin procedure had been applied at the border in 11 cases in 2019, in two cases in 2019, and in one case in 2020 as of the end of September 2020.
+However, none of the persons were actually transferred to the responsible Member State.
+This is due to various reasons such as the suspension of the transfer decision by the administrative court; the person was released from detention by the liberty judge prior to the transfer; the applicable time limits for the transfer were not met; or cases where the person refused to embark.[13]
 More recent information is not available.

 Authorities involved in the border procedure

 The first authority involved in the border procedure is the Border Police (‘Police aux frontieres’), which is responsible for border management and apprehending individuals at the border.
 Thus, it is usually the first authority with whom applicants are in contact.
-The Border Police conducts a first interview upon arrival to collect basic identification information, based on which the OFRPA will prepare its interview.
+The Border Police conducts a first interview upon arrival to collect basic identification information, based on which OFPRA will prepare its interview.
 The asylum application must be considered and the Border Police has to make a statement detailing the request for admission on the basis of an asylum claim.
 As mentioned in Access to the Territory, however, cases documented in waiting zones such as Beauvais suggest that the Border Police does not always comply with this obligation.

-The examination and decision on asylum claims made at the border lie with OFPRA.
-As mentioned under Number of staff and nature of the determining authority, OPFRA is one of the few asylum authorities in Europe which has a Unit dedicated to the border procedure.
-It is entitled the “asylum at the border” Unit and is thus responsible for claims made in waiting zones.[11]
-In 2018, the Border Unit of OFPRA was comprised of three Protection Officers, one Secretary and one Head of Division.[12]More recent statistics are not available but the number of staffing is likely to have remained the same.
-The Border Unit is responsible for determining whether a person should be granted access to the territory for the purpose of the asylum procedure.
-To that end, it issues a binding opinion to the Ministry of Interior allowing or refusing entry on two of the three grounds.
-The latter is the authority officially issuing the decision, and it can only refuse entry to the territory despite a positive opinion from OFPRA in case there is a threat to public order[13] or by applying the Dublin Regulation the only ground not under the purview of OPFRA.
+The Ministry of Interior is responsible for determining whether a person should be granted access to the territory for the purpose of the asylum procedure.
+OFPRA issues a binding opinion to the Ministry of Interior allowing or refusing entry on two of the three grounds.
+The latter is the authority officially issuing the decision, and it can only refuse entry to the territory despite a positive opinion from OFPRA in case there is a threat to public order,[17] or by applying the Dublin Regulation, the only grounds not under the purview of OFPRA.

 The Ministry of Interior is also the authority responsible for the placement of foreign nationals in the waiting zone, under the supervision of the JLD.[18]